-The ultimate filename that curl writes out to.
-This is only meaningful if curl is told to write to a file with the --remote-name or --output option.
-It's most useful in combination with the --remote-header-name option.
-(Added in 7.25.1)

-ftp_entry_path The initial path curl ended up in when logging on to the remote FTP server.

-http_code The numerical response code that was found in the last retrieved HTTP(S) or info.

-FTP(s) transfer.
-In 7.18.2 the alias response_code was added to show the same http_connect The numerical code that was found in the last response (from a proxy) to a curl local_ip The IP address of the local end of the most recently done connection - can be either IPv4 or IPv6 (Added in 7.29.0)
+mename_enecu The ultimate filename that curl writes out to.
+This is only meaningful if curl is told to write to a file with the remote-name or output option.
+It's most useful in combination with the remote-header-name option.
+(Added in 7.26.0) ftp_entry_path The initial path curl ended up in when logging on to the remote FTP server.
+(Added in 7.15.4) http_code The numerical response code that was found in the last retrieved $HTTP(S)$ or $FTP(s)$ transfer.
+In 7.18.2 the alias response_code was added to show the same info. http_connect The numerical code that was found in the last response (from a proxy) to a curl CONNECT request.
+(Added in 7.12.4) http_version The http version that was effectively used.
+(Added in 7.50.0) local_ip The IP address of the local end of the most recently done connection - can be either IPv4 or IPv6 (Added in 7.29.0)